nikitavoloboev/moonbit/README.md

 - I also use the app to quickly send media/messages between my mac and the phone.

 #### [Tweetbot](https://itunes.apple.com/us/app/tweetbot-4-for-twitter/id1018355599?mt=8) - Twitter client
-- My favourite Twitter client.
+- My favorite Twitter client.
 I prefer it over others for its ability to sync timelines with the macOS app and the night theme.

 #### [Apollo](https://itunes.apple.com/us/app/apollo-for-reddit/id979274575?mt=8) - Reddit client
 - My preferred client for browsing Reddit.
 I love how you can operate the app seamlessly with gestures.
-I also customised the app to work with my own gestures.
+I also customized the app to work with my own gestures.

 #### [Airmail](http://airmailapp.com/ios) - Mail client
-- My favourite email client that I love due its simplicity of UI and UX.
+- My favorite email client that I love due its simplicity of UI and UX.

 #### [Slack](https://itunes.apple.com/app/slack-team-communication/id618783545) - Team communication
 - I only keep essential teams I am signed up on there.